 Status Bit Description when Bit is 1 Is Voltage Ramp Speed Limited Voltage ramp speed limitation caused by Kill Enable or Delayed Trip is active Is Fast Ramp Down All channels ramp down fast to zero due to power fail Is Kill Enable Module is in state Kill Enable Is Temperature Good Module temperature is in good conditions.
 All channels will be turned off with ramp if the temperature becomes bad.
-Is Supply Good The external power supplies are all good (24 V ±10 % and 5 V ±5 %) Is Module Good Module in good state good, that means the condition Is No Sum Error AND NOT (Event Temperature Not Good OR Event Supply Not Good OR Event Safety Loop Not Good) is satisfied Is Event Active At least one Module Event Channel Status bit together with the corresponding Module Event Channel Mask bit is set Is Safety Loop Good Safety Loop is closed.
+Is Supply Good The external power supplies are all good (24 V ± 10 % and 5 V ± 5 %) Is Module Good Module in good state good, that means the condition Is No Sum Error AND NOT (Event Temperature Not Good OR Event Supply Not Good OR Event Safety Loop Not Good) is satisfied Is Event Active At least one Module Event Channel Status bit together with the corresponding Module Event Channel Mask bit is set Is Safety Loop Good Safety Loop is closed.
 If the safety loop is opened, all channels are shut down without ramp.
 Is No Ramp All channels are stable, no ramp is running.
-Is No Sum Error All channels are in good condition, that means the condition (Is Voltage Limit OR Is Current Limit OR Is Current Trip OR Is External Inhibit OR Is Voltage Bounds OR Is Current Bounds OR Is Arc Error) is zero for all channels Is Input Error An Input error occurred while accessing a module command or a channel outside the allowed range.
+Is No Sum Error All channels are in good condition, that means the condition (Is Voltage Limit OR Is Current Limit OR Is Current Trip OR Is External Inhibit OR Is Voltage Bounds OR Is Current Bounds OR Is Arc Error) is zero for all channels Is Input Error The device rejected a module or channel set value because the parameter or channel is outside the allowed range.
+E.g. sending a voltage ramp speed of 21 % will cause an input error in most devices because their ramp speed is limited to 20 %.
+The input error is reset when the next set command finished successfully.
 Is Service A hardware failure of the HV module has been detected.
 The HV will be switched off without a possibility to switch on again.
 Consult the manufacturer.
 Is Fine Adjustment Fine adjustment is enabled for all channels Is High Voltage On At least one channel is actively generating High Voltage or has a measured voltage greater 60 Volt.

-Table 29: Module Status Register bit description
+Table 35: Module Status Register bit description

-8.7.
+9.7.
 Module Event Status